-Kahtoola’s KTS Crampons are an excellent traction option if you wear soft soled trail runners for winter peakbagging or hiking.
-This can be particularly useful in spring when the base of peaks have no snow, but you need to bring along traction to deal with lingering ice on high ledges and summits.
+Kahtoola’s KTS Crampons are a winter traction aid designed for use with soft-soled shoes.
+This is important in spring when the base of peaks have no snow, but you need to bring along traction to deal with lingering ice on high ledges and summits.

-Design-wise, the KTS Crampons are optimized for a soft soled trail runner, like the Inov8 Terroc 330′s shown above.
+Design-wise, the KTS Crampons are optimized for soft-soled trail runners.
 Unlike hiking or mountaineering boots, trail runners can bend and twist in multiple directions, putting considerable structural stress on rigid crampons and possibly breaking them.
-While the KTS crampons borrow their basic design from old school crampons, they behave very differently, providing an dynamic and adaptive traction system that flexes with a soft soled shoe and not against it.
+While the KTS crampons borrow their basic design from old school crampons, they behave very differently, providing a dynamic and adaptive traction system that flexes with a soft soled shoe and not against it.

 The design of the KTS Crampon binding system is the thing that makes this product work so well with trail runners.
 It has three main components: an adjustable leaf spring that controls the distance between the two ends of the crampon, front webbing straps which secure the ball of your shoe to the crampon front, and an ankle strap/heel guard that keeps the back of your shoe on the back crampon.
 Let’s look at each of these in turn:

 First off, the leaf spring is extremely flexible, adapting to the flex of a trail runner sole when you climb a slope.
 While the flex prevents the leaf spring from breaking, it also keeps the spring close to the sole of the shoe so that the two remain in alignment.

 Think of it this way, when you bend the sole of your shoe, its length decreases temporarily.
 To remain in alignment, the length of your crampon needs to stay in synch and shrink dynamically, or else your shoe will slip sideways out of the crampon binding.
 While there is some heel lift, I think it’s a creative solution to an interesting design problem.